Hypothyroidism in Cats

 Depending on your cat’s symptoms, the veterinarian may also suggest additional diagnostic testing to rule out other potential causes.

 Luckily, there is a treatment for hypothyroidism in cats.
-Synthetic thyroid hormone replacement drugs like levothyroxine can provide regulation and are usually effective at alleviating or resolving symptoms.
+For severe cases of hypothyroidism, synthetic thyroid hormone replacement drugs like levothyroxine can provide regulation and are usually effective at alleviating or resolving symptoms.
+Additional veterinary treatments may be recommended so the vet can check your cat’s hormone levels and perform blood tests to check on their progress.
+Most cats respond quickly to hyperthyroid treatment.

 The cost for treating hypothyroidism will depend on the individual cost of your veterinary visits; how many tests are required for diagnosis; and how long it takes to determine the appropriate dosage of synthetic hormone replacement/medication.
 The cost of the medication itself may also vary depending on where you get the prescription filled, but it generally ranges around $25 to $40 per month.